-Congratulations.
-Through sheer desperation, delusion, or hope, you have persevered through this relentless negativity, and now here’s the bit where it pays off.
+Congratulations!
+Through sheer desperation, delusion, or hope, you have persevered through this relentless negativity.
+You are now one of us!
+Here’s the bit where it pays off.

-But you can try to find it yourself.
-For now: go to bed.
-But in the morning, you will need to familiarize yourself with philatelic terms, so some sort of beginner’s guide to stamp collecting (in book form or online) will be useful.
+You will need to familiarize yourself with philatelic terms, so some sort of beginner’s guide to stamp collecting (in book form or online) will be useful.
 You will also need a specialist catalogue, which lists all the stamps of a country or region plus their known varieties.
 (Specialist catalogues can be a little pricey.
 A regular, garden-variety – ie cheap – catalogue will only list the basic stamps, not the varieties.
 If you’re a total newbie it would be a good idea to start with a basic catalogue and work your way up.
-Your local library might have a catalogue if you’re lucky.)
+Your local library might have a catalogue, if you’re lucky.)

-If you find it all a bit overwhelming or confusing, a local stamp club (or “philatelic society” if they’re posh) might be happy to help you out.
-Alternatively, there are numerous online stamp forums that can be Googled just like you Googled this page.
+If you find it all a bit overwhelming, a local stamp club or collector friend might be happy to help you out.
+Alternatively, there are online stamp forums that can be Googled just like you Googled this page.
 Some of them are friendlier or more open to beginners than others, so lurk for a while before jumping in.
-And don’t post up scans of your album and expect anyone to be able to tell you that you’re rich – it just doesn’t work like that.
+DO search old threads to see if your question has already been answered (it almost certainly will have been).
+DON’T post up scans of your stamps and expect anyone to be able to tell you what they’re worth.
+It just doesn’t work like that.

 This won’t change your chances of having a valuable stamp, but it will improve your chances of finding one if it’s there to be found.
-Even if none show up, perhaps by the end of the search, you will have found that you’ve come to appreciate the noble and fascinating intellectual pursuit that just fell into your lap, and you’ll be one of us.
+Even if none show up, perhaps by the end of the search, you will have found that you’ve come to appreciate the noble and fascinating intellectual pursuit that just fell into your lap.
 Welcome to philately!
+Follow my blog.

 Good luck with your hunting!
-Now GO TO BED.
+For now: GO TO BED.